-David is a psychologist with a strong commitment to improving outcomes for people with mental health problems.
+David is a psychologist with a strong commitment to improving outcomes for people with problems involving mental health or substance use.

 David has also made significant contributions to policy and strategic planning through participation in committees of Queensland Health, the Australian Department of Health and the Australian Psychological Society.
 He has also held leadership positions in community mental health and in universities.

-Throughout his career David has advocated for the rights of consumers and service users for respectful, minimally restrictive care and support, and to actively participate in negotiations about their treatment.
-His training and research emphasises self-management by people who are experiencing psychological challenges, drawing on their strengths and achievements.
 David also strongly argues for the recognition of family members and carers as partners in the support of people experiencing mental illness and substance use disorders, and for services to address their needs.